Daylesford Abbey: Design

-Pipe Organs
+Pipe organs

-Main Church Organ
+Main church organ

-The abby's major Church organ was built by the Tellers Organ Company, a manufacturer of pipe organs in from 1906 to 1973.
-The organ was one of Teller's final projects, of the 1970s.
+The abbey church's major organ was built by the Tellers Organ Company, a manufacturer of pipe organs in Erie, Pennsylvania, from 1906 to 1973.
+The organ was one of Teller's final projects.
 The instrument is of fine quality, but was never completed and the builder's design scheme was not realized.

-Chapel Organ
+Chapel organ

-The second organ is in side Chapel, where the Norbertines often say Mass.
+The second organ is in the side chapel where the Norbertines often say Mass.
 It was constructed by Patrick J. Murphy & Associates, an organ builder located in Stowe, Pennsylvania.